NepalBanerjee1989/Kitaev_Gamma_Heisenberg_Model_Honeycomb_Lattice/README.md

  Copy Right statement:
 --------------------------------------------------------------------------------------------------------------------------------------------------------
-Copyright © 2025-2026 Nepal Banerjee
+Copyright © 2025-2026 Nepal Banerjee.All rights reserved.

-All rights reserved.

 This repository, including but not limited to source code, algorithms, simulation methods, documentation, figures, and data, constitutes